 At the news conference in Moscow, they played back the flight recorder tape of the pilots' final minutes, including conversations with Russian air traffic controllers.

-Just before the recording ends, an automatic recorded message in English from the plane's Terrain Awareness and Warning System can be heard exhorting the crew to "pull up, pull up".'No proof'
+Just before the recording ends, an automatic recorded message in English from the plane's Terrain Awareness and Warning System can be heard exhorting the crew to "pull up, pull up".

 "We are not disputing the criticism of the Mak towards the Polish side," Interior Minister Miller told reporters in Warsaw.

 "We would have made the same criticisms, it's obvious to us."